ThomasGuy/ExchangeCompare/README.md

 # ExchangeCompare

-Compare ticker prices across various crypto exchanges, then use pandas to see if there is enough difference to make any money transfering between exchanges
+Compare ticker prices across various crypto exchanges, then use pandas to see if there is enough difference to make any money transfering between exchanges.
+Once running this program checks each of the exchanges ticker data every 3 minutes, and saves the data in .csv format.

 To use set up a virtual enviroment then fill it with requirements.txt